 Photos of The Alhambra and Granada, Spain

-You can’t go to Granada without visiting the opulent Alhambra.
+You can’t go to Granada without visiting the lavish Alhambra.
 It began as a small fortress in 889 AD and was converted into a palace for the Moorish emir Mohammed ben Al-Ahmar of the Emirate of Granada in the mid 13th century.
-It’s intricate design and stunning beauty remains to this day.
+Its intricate design and stunning beauty remain to this day.

-The Granada Cathedral is another impressive structure built in the Renaissance and Baroque style.
+The Granada Cathedral was built in the Renaissance and Baroque style.
 It dates back to 1523.

 There are 93 Spanish Paradores (historic hotels) in Spain and the Parador de Granada is the most popular with tourists.
 It’s located within the Alhambra compound.
 Constructed between 1332 – 1354, it was originally a Mosque and later a convent.
 Kings, queens, and many other dignitaries have been received there.